boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/node-js.md

             function embedSample() {
                 var boldbiEmbedInstance = BoldBI.create({
                     serverUrl: rootUrl + siteIdentifier,//Dashboard Server BI URL (ex: http://localhost:5000/bi/site/site1, http://dashboard.syncfusion.com/bi/site/site1)
-                    dashboardId: dashboardId,//Item id of the dashboard in BI server.
+                    dashboardId: dashboardId, //Item id of the dashboard in BI server.
-                    embedContainerId: "dashboard",// This should be the container id where you want to embed the dashboard.
+                    embedContainerId: "dashboard", // This should be the container id where you want to embed the dashboard.
                     embedType: BoldBI.EmbedType.Component,
-                    environment: environment,
+                    environment: BoldBI.Environment.Enterprise, // If Cloud, you should use BoldBI.Environment.Cloud
                     mode: BoldBI.Mode.View,
                     height: "800px",
                     width: "1200px",
                     authorizationServer: {
-                        url: "http://localhost:8080/embeddetail/get"//Url of the GetDetails(API) in this application.
+                        url: "http://localhost:8080/embeddetail/get" //Url of the GetDetails(API) in this application.
                     },
-                    expirationTime: "100000",//Set the duration for the token to be alive.
+                    expirationTime: "100000", //Set the duration for the token to be alive.
                 });
                 boldbiEmbedInstance.loadDashboard();
             }